Swallow Reef: Layang-Layang Resort

+The resort's license to operate was revoked by the Malaysian government on January 6, 2025, forcing it to close.

 Utilities

 Electricity

 The main power source of the island comes from diesel generators.
 On the naval station, there is a large windmill maintained by state-owned power company Tenaga Nasional which harnesses power from wind speeds of up to 50 knots to provide additional electricity supply to the base.

 Water

 The island's clean water supply of 57 tons per day is obtained from a distilled water processing plant.

-Post service
+Postal service

 In 2015, Malaysia launched a postcode for those living on the island.

-Internet and mobile cellular connectivities
+Communications

 Internet services are currently been improved and mobile connectivities will be improved from 2G to 4G by Malaysian Communications and Multimedia Commission.